 When you have cataract surgery, your cataract is replaced by an intraocular lens (IOL), which focuses light on the retina.
-Both Lance Kugler, MD, and Mike Stuntz, MD, specialize in cataract surgery with Advanced Technology IOLs that improve the range of vision and reduce your dependency on glasses or bifocals after surgery.
+Lance Kugler, MD specializes in cataract surgery with Advanced Technology IOLs that improve the range of vision and reduce your dependency on glasses or bifocals after surgery.
 Today, there is a wide variety of premium IOLs to choose from.
 The best intraocular lens for you depends on many factors, including your lifestyle and specific visual needs.
 During your cataract consultation your cataract surgeon will recommend the best IOL for your needs.
 The lens options available at Kugler Vision in Omaha, Nebraska, are discussed below.

 What is presbyopia?
 Presbyopia is also known as DLS stage 1, and is the medical term for the blurry near vision that results from the eyes’ natural aging process.
 Typically, it becomes a problem in your 40s, when the eye’s lens gradually becomes less flexible, and eventually clouds.
 This clouding of the lens is a cataract, and obstructs vision.

 Traditionally, patients have required prescription bifocals in order to see after cataract surgery.
 But modern lens technology has been developed to improve patients’ ability to see up close without reading glasses or bifocals.
 There are several different versions of this type of IOL technology, and your surgeon will make a specific recommendation for you and your visual needs at the time of your cataract evaluation.